 Each year, ACM sponsors the Nick Adams Short Story Contest.
 The contest, named for the young protagonist of many Hemingway stories, was established in 1973 with funds from an anonymous donor to encourage fiction writers at ACM colleges.
 A first prize of $1,000 is awarded to the author of the winning story.

 "Four Times Jasper Diallo Didn't Die (and One Time He Lived)," by Ripon College senior Rachel Stanley, was named winning story in the 45th annual ACM Nick Adams Short Story Contest.

 Honorable mention recognition went to "Suburb Roarers" by Hanna Brown, a sophomore at Beloit College.

 Read more about the 2017 Nick Adams Contest, plus links to the winning and honorable mention stories!

 Final Judge for the 2017 Contest

-Karen Abbott, author of New York Times bestsellers American Rose and Sin in the Second City, will serve at final judge and select the winning story of the 2017 Nick Adams Short Story Contest and selected the winning and honorable mention stories.
+Karen Abbott, author of New York Times bestsellers American Rose and Sin in the Second City served as final judge of the 2017 Nick Adams Short Story Contest and selected the winning and honorable mention stories.